 Can I make a camping reservation?
 Yes!
-Reservations for camping, day use cabanas, cabins, and pavilions may be made at least 48 hours in advance and up to 4 months in advance for individual sites and 11 months for group sites by calling 1-800-322-3770 or going to stateparks.utah.gov and clicking on RESERVE.
+Reservations for camping, day-use cabanas, cabins, and pavilions may be made at least 48 hours in advance and up to 4 months in advance for individual sites and 11 months for group sites by calling 1-800-322-3770 or going to stateparks.utah.gov and clicking on RESERVE.
 Sites that are not reserved are available on a first-come-first-serve basis.
 Reservations are highly recommended during the summer months as we are fully booked each weekend.
 Reservations cannot be made at the park.

 Can I swim in the reservoir?
 Yes!
-The water is rather cold (up to 75 degrees) so life jackets are recommended.
+The water is rather cold (only gets up to 75 degrees) so life jackets are recommended.
 Swimming should only take place along the shoreline or in wakeless areas to avoid boats.
 Swimming should never take place near boat ramps or docks.
 If you are using a float tube or other floating water toy, you must have a life jacket if you are more than 50 feet from shore.

 What is the weather like?
 Please check the internet for local weather forecasts for the Heber/Park City area.
 During the summer months, the wind tends to be calm during the morning, picks up mid-morning to afternoon, and then calms down again in the evenings.
-Of course this can change at any time with storms or other weather conditions.
+Of course, this can change at any time with storms or other weather conditions.
 You can also check a live camera at the park by going to our current conditions page.

 Is the park closed?
 No!
-The park never closes, however day use ends at 10:00PM.
+The park never closes its gates, however, day-use ends at 10:00 PM.
 Certain facilities are only open seasonally, but you can always come in to enjoy the park.
 The park office hours change during the winter months.
 The Marina Store and Nature Center close completely during the winter.
 The docks, fish cleaning stations, campgrounds, and restrooms will gradually be shut down as the temperatures drop and then closed for the winter.
-The campgrounds will remain open as weather allows.
-We do not plow the camp loops so once we get to that point, only self-contained camping will be allowed in the marina parking lot (where there is a restroom).
+The campgrounds close on October 31 and usually re-open April 15 (weather permitting).

-Can I get back into the park if I am later than 10:00PM?
+Can I get back into the park if I am later than 10:00 PM?
 Yes!
 The gates are not physically locked so you may enter for camping if you have a reservation or use the self-pay system and there is an open site.
-Please be aware that quiet hours begin at 10:00PM and take care not to disturb other guests.
+Please be aware that quiet hours begin at 10:00 PM and take care not to disturb other guests.

 Are there any walk-in sites available?
 The only walk-in sites are in the Keetley hike-in campground.
 Sites that are not reserved are available on a first-come-first-serve basis.
 Reservations can be confusing because it may show some sites in the RV campground as walk-ins.
 These are not available.

 What do you do in the winter?
 Jordanelle staff is responsible for the grooming of the Strawberry Snowmobiling Complex and plowing of several parking lots in the Strawberry area for angler and snowmobiling access.
-Rangers also patrol on snowmobiles and assist with search and rescues.
+Rangers also patrol on snowmobiles and assist with searches and rescues.
 We also have to plow certain parts of the park for fire access, water system access, Klondike events, and general visitor access to the reservoir.
-With the large snowstorms we can get during the winter, sometimes it takes several days to clean up after one storm.
-We do have some events in the winter time such as ice fishing tournaments and Klondikes.
+With the large snowstorms, we can get during the winter, sometimes it takes several days to clean up after one storm.
+We do have some events in the wintertime such as ice fishing tournaments and Klondikes.
 Snowshoe rentals are available at the park office during business hours.
 In addition, we do a lot of our required training, take some vacations, and work on getting ready for summer.

-Do you have geocaches on the park?
+Do you have geocaches in the park?
 Yes!
 Go to http://www.geocaching.com/geocache/GC1RZ6T_jordanelle-state-park-memorial-point for information about the Memorial Point Geocache.
 We also have a Solar System Geocache that starts at the park office.
 It has a brochure that helps guide you through the Solar System.
 You can find our Ribbon of Life Geocache by going to http://www.geocaching.com/geocache/GC10XEJ_jordanelle-state-park-rock-cliff-ribbon-of-life .
 Happy hunting!

-Camp fire ethics 101:
+Campfire ethics 101: